garfix/richard/docs/2026-remarks.md

+## 2026-03-18

+Storing facts using variables is still a very bad idea.
+And I didn't need it to analyze the sentences.
+The confusion aroused because Kamp en Reyle use `x = y` when they talk about discourse referents.
+They mean constants, not variables, and unifying constants this way confused me a lot.
+It's a kind of logic i've not seen before.

 ## 2026-03-14

 So far, when matching a rule to an item, I forgot to use the subject binding.
 Now I need it, otherwise the rule matches an unrelated goal.
 As a consequence, the consequent now doesn't just magically match the sentence anymore.